Posture

 But despite how widespread these beliefs are, there is little scientific evidence supporting a strong link between posture and back pain.
 In fact, systematic reviews - including a 2022 study by Peter O'Sullivan and colleagues - have found that ergonomic interventions in the workplace do not significantly reduce work-related back pain.

 In other words, there is no one "perfect posture", and trying to hold a rigid position all day is not the solution.
 What matters most is that you keep moving.
+Posture is often shaped by the patterns we have developed over time.
+The brain creates well-worn pathways for how we move, and we rarely stray from them.
+Setting us up to move in a familiar way day after day, a recipe for stiffness and lost and forgotten movement patterns.

 Why is sitting up straight difficult to do?